xingyuli/swordess-jsondb/README.md

 <del>According to current testing status, I've already found some issues relate to Kotlin reflection library, and report them to Kotlin team.</del>

-- improve unit test coverage to at least 95%
+- Jun 8, 2016 <del>improve unit test coverage to at least 95%</del>

-- completing documentation here

 ## License